Simulating and comparing the quantum and classical mechanical motion of two hydrogen atoms: Abstract

 \section{Abstract}

-A comprehensive comparison of quantum evolution between the quantum and classical mechanically motion of nuclei in a finite-dimensional quantum chemistry model is presented.
-A modified version of Tavis--Cummings--Hubbard model with two two-level artificial atoms in optical cavities is described for simulating the association and dissociation of neutral hydrogen molecule.
-The initial circumstances that led to the formation and decomposition of neutral hydrogen molecule are discussed.
-The dissipative process of Markovian open system is simulated through solving quantum master equation --- Lindbladian.
-The motion of these two atoms (nuclei) both quantum and classical mechanically is compared.
-In quantum form, nuclei's mobility is portrayed by tunneling effect of nuclei.
-And we describe the effect of the classical motion of nuclei on the interaction within the system by fluctuation of strengths.
-Consideration is also given to the dark state, which is produced along with the dissociation process and has a non-negligible impact on the final result of the evolution.
+This work presents a comprehensive comparison of quantum-mechanical and classical evolution for nuclear motion within a finite-dimensional quantum chemistry model.
+We employ a modified Tavis--Cummings--Hubbard model featuring two two-level artificial atoms in optical cavities to simulate the association and dissociation of a neutral hydrogen molecule.
+The initial conditions leading to the formation and decomposition of the molecule are examined.
+Dissipation in a Markovian open system is simulated by solving the Lindblad master equation.
+We compare the quantum and classical descriptions of nuclear motion: quantum mobility is characterized by nuclear tunneling, while classical motion is represented via fluctuations in interaction strengths.
+The emergence of dark states during dissociation and their significant impact on the evolutionary outcome are also analyzed.
+Key findings show that classical motion reaches the same final molecular states as quantum tunneling but requires an order-of-magnitude shorter time, with distinct patterns of population evolution.
+Two singlet dark states are identified that modify the branching ratio between neutral and ionic products.